 Introduction | Marriage Is Beautiful – And Hard

-What is difficult is sustaining a mutually-supportive, safe, affectionate, kind, honest, monogamous relationship for 5, 10, 20, 40, or 70 years.
-Again, from my experience, it is so worth it.
+What is difficult is growing and sustaining a mutually supportive, safe, affectionate, kind, honest, monogamous relationship for 5, 10, 20, 40, or even 70 years.

 Two people coming to know one another so deeply, so fully, that they actually become one over time (Mark 10:8) is a miracle of relational connection.
-But we can prepare for it, train for it, and up the odds that we will do well within it.
+But we can prepare for marriage, train for it, and up the odds that we will do well within it.

 Most young men and women I’ve met crave that kind of friendship, that kind of deep intimacy, with their spouse or future spouse.
-But few are prepared to do before marriage what it takes to experience the sweetness they can experience in marriage.
+But few are prepared to do before marriage what it takes to experience the sweetness they can experience later in marriage.

-Many, sadly, never experience the kind of depth they would like to experience with their significant other.
-And when they don’t, or marriage gets really, really hard, they look to other things or people to fulfill them, rather than turning to the person to whom they committed their life in a sacred act of union.
+How you begin a marriage sets its growth pattern – for good or for ill.
+Sadly, many couples never thrive over the journey of years.
+And when they don’t, when marriage gets really, really hard, they look to other things or people to fulfill them rather than turning to the person to whom they committed their life in a sacred act of union.

 The Lay Of The Land

-All I ask is that you receive what I say below as my opinion, born of experience and offered because I actually do care about your marriage thriving over a lifetime, and that you are open to the possibility that what I say here may be correct.
+With all of this said, I ask you to consider what I’m about to recommend.
+You may have an inner predisposition, a bias, against some of what you will read.
+All I ask is that you receive these ideas as my opinion, born of experience and offered because I actually do care about your marriage thriving over a lifetime.
+For that reason, I ask that you open yourself to the possibility that what I say here may be correct.

 7 Stages To A Thriving, Lifelong Marriage